openharmony/arkcompiler_cangjie_ark_interop/doc/Dev_Guide/source_en/arkui-cj/state_management/cj-macro-prop.md

             } else {
                 Text('Game over!')
             }
-            // @Prop-decorated variables will not be synchronized to the parent component Button("Try again")
+            // @Prop-decorated variables will not sync back to the parent component Button("Try again")
                 .margin(10)
                 .onClick {